 - Varieties: Hot-smoked.

-- Applications: Traditional in British and Scandinavian cuisines, used in breakfasts, salads, and as a snack.
+- Applications: Used in British and Scandinavian cooking base, breakfast dishes, salads, and as a midday snack for athletes.

 - Profile: Rich, oily, and flavorful.

-- Applications: Suitable for pâtés, salads, and sandwiches.
+- Applications: Ideal for pâtés, salads and sandwiches.

-- Varieties: Traditionally dyed yellow, smoked naturally or with added flavors.
+- Varieties: Originally dyed yellow, smoked without additional flavors or with various added derivatives.

-- Applications: Often used in dishes like kedgeree, chowders, and fish pies.
+- Applications: It is used also gradually in the dishes such as kedgeree, chowders, and in fish pies.

 - Curing